-Linking this to Write Tribe’s 100 Words on Saturday Picture Prompt
+Linking this to Write Tribe’s 100 Words on Saturday Prompt – a quote from Thomas Huxley

 I turned the knob and opened the door, but it refused to go any further.
 I pushed harder and heard something crack with a snap.
 All the drawers were open and things were spilling out of them.
 I couldn’t walk without stepping on clothes, charging cables, cans, shoes… As I made my way around the workout gear, I toppled the overflowing wastebasket.

 When will I learn, I sighed!